-For nearly 60 years, singer-songwriter Smokey Robinson has been creating instant classics for himself and others.
-His new album of duets, Smokey & Friends (Verve Records), features the music legend singing many of his greatest hits with some of the industry's biggest stars.
+For more than 60 years, singer-songwriter Smokey Robinson has been creating instant classics for himself and others.
+His 2014 album of duets, Smokey & Friends (Verve Records), features the music legend singing many of his greatest hits with some of the industry's biggest stars.

 Icons such as Elton John and Sheryl Crow, as well as younger performers such as John Legend and Mary J. Blige, all picked their favorite Smokey Robinson song to perform on the album.
 The result: a timeless collection of updated standards.

 We talked with Robinson about Smokey & Friends — and what it's like to hear other artists perform his songs.

 Q: Do you ever hear a young singer perform one of your songs, and it becomes a revelation to you?

 A: How about Michael Jackson singing "Who's Lovin' You?"
 I might have written "Who's Lovin' You?" before he was born , but he came along and sang that song when he was 11 years old.
 How could he possibly sing a song like that, with the meaning of that song, and pull it off to the point where when I sing it in a concert, young people come up to me and ask, "Why'd you sing Michael Jackson's song?"
 So the answer to your question is yes.
 Sometimes young people come along and give a song a new twist, and give it a new life.
 Thank God.